-The knowledgeable attorneys at Younce, Vtipil, & Baznik, P.A., can help you file a request for a hearing, gather medical evidence and other documents to support your claim and represent you at the hearing.
+The knowledgeable attorneys at Younce, Vtipil, Baznik & Banks, P.A., can help you file a request for a hearing, gather medical evidence and other documents to support your claim and represent you at the hearing.

-We also can assist you in getting a referral to a medical specialist to obtain a second opinion if you disagree with the treating physician’s diagnosis of your injury.
+We also can assist you in getting a referral to a medical specialist.
+This is to obtain a second opinion if you disagree with the treating physician’s diagnosis of your injury.

-We will guide you through the process of pursuing an appeal of a denied claim and stand beside you throughout the process.
+We will guide you through the process of pursuing an appeal of a denied claim.
+We will stand beside you throughout the process.
 Our attorneys will be accessible to answer any questions that you have.

-We will help you understand whether a workers’ compensation settlement is fair and reasonable and how it may affect your right to seek future benefits if your health condition changes.
+We will help you understand whether a workers’ compensation settlement is fair and reasonable.
+Also how it may affect your right to seek future benefits if your health condition changes.